Parrot virtual machine: Languages

-The goal of the Parrot virtual machine is to host client languages and allow inter-operation between them.
+The goal of the Parrot virtual machine was to host client languages and allow inter-operation between them.
 Several hurdles exist in accomplishing this goal, in particular the difficulty of mapping high-level concepts, data, and data structures between languages.

 Static and dynamic languages

-The differing properties of statically and dynamically typed languages have motivated the design of Parrot.
-Current popular virtual machines such as the Java virtual machine and the Common Language Runtime, for the .NET platform, have been designed for statically typed languages, while the languages targeted by Parrot are dynamically typed.
+The differing properties of statically and dynamically typed languages motivated the design of Parrot.
+Current popular virtual machines such as the Java virtual machine and the Common Language Runtime (for the .NET platform) have been designed for statically typed languages, while the languages targeted by Parrot are dynamically typed.

-Virtual machines such as the Java virtual machine and the current Perl 5 virtual machine are also stack based.
-Parrot developers see Parrot's inclusion of registers as an advantage, as it therefore more closely resembles a hardware design, allowing the vast literature on compiler optimization to be used in generating bytecode for the Parrot virtual machine that could run at speeds closer to machine code.
-Other register-based virtual machines have inspired parts of Parrot's design, including LLVM, the Lua VM and Inferno's Dis.
+Virtual machines such as the Java virtual machine and the current Perl 5 virtual machine are also stack-based.
+Parrot developers chose a register-based design, reasoning that it more closely resembles a hardware design, allowing the vast literature on compiler optimization to be used in generating bytecode for the Parrot virtual machine that could run at speeds closer to machine code.
+Other register-based virtual machines inspired parts of Parrot's design, including LLVM, the Lua VM and Inferno's Dis.

 Functional concepts

 Parrot has rich support for several features of functional programming including closures and continuations, both of which can be particularly difficult to implement correctly and portably, especially in conjunction with exception handling and threading.
 The biggest advantage is the dynamic extendability of objects with methods, which allows for polymorphic containers (PMCs) and associated opcodes.
-Implementing solutions to these problems at the virtual machine level obviates the need to solve these problems in the individual client languages.
+Implementing solutions to these problems at the virtual machine level obviates the need to solve them in the individual client languages.